nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt1160/driver_examples/lpadc/polling/cm7/readme.txt

 Overview
 ========

-The lpadc_single_polling example shows the simplest way to use LPADC driver.
+The lpadc_polling example shows the simplest way to use LPADC driver.

 In this example, user should indicate a channel to provide a voltage signal (can be controlled by user) as the LPADC's sample input.
 When running the project, typing any key into debug console would trigger the conversion.
 The execution